Leverege/amplify-docs/docs/config/tables/parents.md

 For example, if your root is Location which has a one to many relationship with Assets and you are on the assets page in a given location, your path would be `location.assets` and your source path would be `location`.
 Whether you use singular or plural depends on the type of relationship.
 If it was a one-to-one relationship, your path would look like `location.asset`.

-Alternatively, if your root was company and company had a one-to-many relationship with locations while locations still had a one-to-many relationship with assets, your path and sourcePath would be `company.locations.asset`  &  `company.locations` respectively.
+Alternatively, if your root was company and company had a one-to-many relationship with locations while locations still had a one-to-many relationship with assets, your path and sourcePath would be `company.location.assets`  &  `company.locations` respectively.

 For our final example, lets say both your location blueprint and asset blueprint are roots and you want to load the location column into the root-level asset page.
 In this case your path is  `asset` and your source path is `location`.
 Both will be singular since they are roots.